top of page

 Matcha powder is very delicate & therefore prone to oxidation.

-Matcha is often sold in smaller quantities to preserve its vibrant color
+That's why it is often sold in smaller quantities to preserve its vibrant color

 & nutritional value.
 It should always be consumed as quickly as possible!